 Every rowing school is a little different, but we try to follow the schedule below:

 Day 4: Safely negotiate Mule Creek Canyon and rowing challenge in lower Blossom Bar.
 We do not allow students to row the top half of Blossom Bar Rapid.

 Our rowing school is designed for those who want to improve their rowing skills on a multi-day rafting trip down the beautiful and famous Rogue River.
-Each participant will have the opportunity to try a variety of crafts and learn from both group and one-on-one lessons.
-We'll have a basic outlined agenda to follow, but the small class setting is perfect for adapting the course to individual needs.
+Each participant will have the opportunity to learn from both group and one-on-one lessons.
+We’ll have a basic outlined agenda to follow, but the small class setting is perfect for adapting the course to individual needs.